DjangoGirls/tutorial/en/deploy/README.md

     $ git config user.email you@example.com

 Initializing the git repository is something we only need to do once per project.

+It's a good idea to use a `git status` command before `git add` or whenever you find yourself unsure of what will be done, to prevent any surprises from happening (e.g. wrong files will be added or commited).
+The `git status` command returns information about any untracked/modifed/staged files, branch status and much more.
+The output should be similar to:

+    $ git status
+    On branch master

+    Initial commit

+    Untracked files:
+      (use "git add <file>..." to include in what will be committed)

+      .gitignore
+      Procfile
+      mysite/__init__.py
+      mysite/settings.py
+      mysite/urls.py
+      mysite/wsgi.py
+      manage.py
+      requirements.txt
+      runtime.txt

+    nothing added to commit but untracked files present (use "git add" to track)

 And finally we save our changes.
 Go to your console and run these commands: